benwhalley/just-enough-r/docs/working-with-dataframes.md

 So we have achieved the same outcome, but the code reads as a series of operations which the data flows through, connected by our pipes (the `%>%`).
 At the end of the last pipe, our data gets dumped into the `summary()` function^[You might notice that when we write the `select` function we don't explicitly name the dataframe to be used.
 This is because R *implicitly* passes the output of the pipe to the first argument of the function.
 So here, the output of `filter(mpg<15)` is used as the dataframe in the `select` function.]

-We could just has well have saved this smaller 'bucket' of data so we can use it later on:
+We could just as well have saved this smaller 'bucket' of data so we can use it later on:

 ```r